What Is Supply Chain Management and Why It Matters

-Supply chain management is defined as the active process that manages activities that optimize the efficient movement of people, freight, or commodities across the globe.
+When you think about supply chain management, you're looking at the active process of optimizing the efficient movement of people, freight, or commodities across the globe.

-However, it’s also a little bit of a catch-all.
-There are several elements such as warehousing, distribution, employees, and freight movement that all work within the supply chain.
-And each of them has specific procedures and processes.
+Each of these has specific procedures and processes.
 All of these specific tasks must be individually optimized and monitored by supply chain professionals.

 Supply chain management involves solid collaboration, exceptional teamwork, and a firm understanding of the logistics industry.